Regulatory framework and trends

 Are sponsored employees subject to any restrictions on studying or working second or volunteer jobs?

-Type-B work permits issued to sponsored third-country nationals are valid for one employer only.
-A second job requires a second work permit.
-In this context, the Council of State has confirmed that the Royal Decree of June 9 1999 does not preclude the issuance of work permits for part-time roles.
+Authorisations to work issued to sponsored third-country nationals are valid for one employer only.
+A second job requires a second authorisation.
+In this context, the Council of State has confirmed that the Royal Decree of 9 June 1999 does not preclude the issuance of work permits for part-time roles.

-Pursuant to Article 9 of the Law of July 3 2005 as amended, third-country nationals who lawfully reside in Belgium and carry out volunteer work are excluded from the scope of the Law of April 30 2009 and its implementing decrees.
+Pursuant to Article 9 of the Law of 3 July 2005 as amended, third-country nationals who lawfully reside in Belgium and carry out volunteer work are excluded from the scope of the Law of 30 April 2009 and its implementing decrees.
+The Law of 3 July 2005 on volunteers’ rights was recently amended by the Law of 9 May 2018 in order to grant the right to carry out volunteer work to both third-country nationals admitted for work and those admitted for other purposes.

-However, volunteer work is not a ground to gain residence in Belgium.
+However, volunteer work is not currently a ground to gain residence in Belgium.

 Are there any rules or standards governing the equivalence of sponsored employees’ foreign qualifications?